feizc/GameTag/README.md

 After several iterations, we can find the best model in the /data directions.
 Multiple models may be saved and feel free to use anyone you like.

-For the convenience of re-implementation, we provide all the [mgf datasets](https://pan.baidu.com/s/1yodL2z1cL7pqn_2Cnu1ydg) (password: j9pd) and [labeled dataset](https://pan.baidu.com/s/1t4vbJ_E2Pr1M4ajS93sQkg) (password: 7jbc) used in our experiments.
+For the convenience of re-implementation, we also provide the [mgf datasets](https://pan.baidu.com/s/1yodL2z1cL7pqn_2Cnu1ydg) (password: j9pd) and [labeled dataset](https://pan.baidu.com/s/1t4vbJ_E2Pr1M4ajS93sQkg) (password: 7jbc) used in our experiments.